Information

 - Bookplates

-- Books – India and The East India Company, and Central Asia
+- Books – India and The East India Company.

 - British Army Buttons.
 Edwardian, Victorian, and earlier examples